Resonant spin Hall and Nernst effect in a nanoribbon of a spin-orbit coupled electronic system: Energy Spectrum of the Nanoribbon

 \section{Energy Spectrum of the Nanoribbon}

 Having established the tight-binding Hamiltonian in real space and its discretization on a square lattice, we now turn to the nanoribbon geometry, which is the central focus of this work.
-In particular, we analyze two types of nanoribbons, namely straight-edge and zigzag-edge geometries as shown in Fig.~\ref{fig:Lattice}(a) and Fig.~\ref{fig:Lattice}(b), respectively.
-To obtain the energy spectrum for nanoribbons with both types of edge terminations, we construct a Hamiltonian analogous to the infinite lattice case \cite{nanoenergy1,nanoenergy2}.
+In particular, we analyze two types of nanoribbons, namely straight edge and zigzag edge geometries as shown in Fig.~\ref{fig:Lattice}(a) and Fig.~\ref{fig:Lattice}(b), respectively.
+To obtain the energy spectrum for nanoribbons with both types of edge terminations, we construct a Hamiltonian analogous to the infinite lattice case~\cite{nanoenergy1,nanoenergy2}.
 We define a nanoribbon as a stripe of finite width along the $x$-direction whereas infinitely extended along the $y$-direction.
 Because of the translational symmetry and lattice periodicity along the $y$-direction, we can write down the total Hamiltonian by using Bloch's theorem as

 where $H_{00}$ is the on-site hopping matrix including the spin-orbit coupling of each supercell as highlighted in red colour in Fig.~\ref{fig:Lattice}, and $H_{10}$ denotes the hoping matrix between two nearest supercells.
 The width of the ribbon is described by the number of atomic sites in each supercell.
 Note that because of the translational symmetry along the $y$-direction, $k_y$ is a conserved quantity and acts as a good quantum number.
 The energy eigen values are computed numerically by diagonalizing Eq.~(\ref{ham_eq}).
-The tight-binding Hamiltonian, including spin degrees of freedom, yields $2N$ energy sub-bands.
+The tight-binding Hamiltonian with spin degrees of freedom gives rise to $N$ transverse bands.
+In the presence of RSOI and DSOI, each band is split into two in-plane spin-polarized subbands, leading to a total of $2N$ energy subbands.
+By denoting each subband by $n$, an energy eigen ket can be fully described by $|\zeta\rangle=\{s, k_y, n\}$ where $s=+(-)$ denotes spin-up (down) subband, respectively.

-We plot energy spectrum for zigzag nanoribbon in presence of RSOI and DSOI in Fig.~(\ref{zigzag_shc_band}).
-For better visualisation, the energy spectrum is shown only for a few lowest sub-bands around the $\Gamma$ point.
+We plot spin resolved energy spectrum for zigzag nanoribbon around $\Gamma$ point in Fig.~\ref{zigzag_shc_band} for lowest few subbands.
+The in-plane spin polarization is defined as $\langle \mathbf{S} \rangle= (\hbar/2) \langle\zeta|\boldsymbol{\sigma}|\zeta\rangle$.
+In this work, the terms spin up and spin down refer to states with opposite projections of $\langle \boldsymbol{\sigma} \rangle$ which are distinguished by different colours in the band structure.
 The energy spectrum is referenced from a baseline value of $4t$, which corresponds to a constant energy shift applied to the full Hamiltonian.
-The straight edge band spectrum is given in the Appendix, as its qualitative features are essentially the same.
+The straight edge band spectrum is given in the Appendix \ref{app:straight_shc_band}, as it's qualitative features are essentially the same for lowest few bands.